 This grain-free, cauliflower shrimp fried rice recipe is the best thing since you discovered the original version in your take-out menu.

 Let me start by saying that I love a good fried rice recipe.
 I love rice.
 What I don’t always love is how it often makes my belly feel (especially the one at my favorite Asian restaurant) because the soy sauce contains wheat.
+But this recipe doesn’t have to since you can use coconut aminos or tamari.

 What I love about today’s recipe is that it’s not only a low-carb version of my favorite take-out version, but it’s also gluten and grain-free.
 This delicious cauliflower fried rice is so convincing; you won’t even miss the rice!
 You can eat your fill without the guilt!
+And if you need to make it ultra-low carb and keto, you can use a honey substitute that has a low glycemic index.

 No, this is not a fried rice recipe with chunks of cauliflower in it, but a dish using cauliflower as (or in place of) the rice.
-I promise, you’ll be shocked at how good it is plus you’ll get an extra serving of veggies!
+I promise you’ll be shocked at how good it is plus you’ll get an extra serving of veggies!
 It’s a win-win.

 What I love about this recipe is that it is just like the fried rice we all love, it tastes better the next day, and sometimes the day after that, when the Tamari flavors have assimilated into all the ingredients.
 And of course, I get to put my favorite Wok to use and feel like I’m a take-out chef right at home.